 Commencement News Information

-Members of the media who wish to cover Case Western Reserve University's commencement must check in at the media table in the Hall of Fame Room just inside the main entrance to the Veale Center.
+Members of the media who wish to cover Case Western Reserve University's commencement must check in at the media table in the Hall of Fame Room just inside the main entrance to the Veale Convocation Center.
 Upon arrival media will receive credentials and provisions for covering the event.
 Media will then be escorted into the Veale Center by a media relations representative.

-Video, still and digital cameras are permitted but will be restricted to specific areas of the Veale Center.
+Video, still and digital cameras are permitted but will be restricted to specific areas of the Veale Convocation Center.
 You will be informed of those restrictions upon arrival.
 Parking for television trucks is available next to Adelbert Gym and the Bingham Building.
 Other media vehicles may park for free anywhere else on campus, including the Veale Parking Tower.
 No parking will be permitted on Bellflower Road near the Peter B. Lewis Building.

 Case Western Reserve University has been educating students and serving society since Western Reserve College opened its doors in Hudson, Ohio, in 1826.
 The university took its present form in 1967, when Western Reserve University federated with Case Institute of Technology (established in 1880).
 Its schools and colleges are: